Is Using Paper Bad for the Environment? – Myth Vs. Fact

 Do people want to make a complete switch to digital communication?
 Find out in the next installment of the Environmental Paper Series.
 Check back to follow this series or explore more blog posts.

 FSSI is a national, WBE-Certified document outsourcing company that was among the first print-mail outsourcing companies to integrate sustainability practices into regular business operations.
 As a company, we have recycled or responsibly disposed of tons of reusable waste.
-Examples of recycled material include paper, wooden pallets, electronics such as computers monitors, and other office equipment.
-For its work in reducing energy consumption, the company earned Trane North America’s “Energy Efficiency Leader Award.”The company also participates in the Carbon Disclosure Project (CDP).
+Examples of recycled material include paper, wooden pallets, electronics such as computer monitors, and other office equipment.
+For its work in reducing energy consumption, the company earned Trane North America’s “Energy Efficiency Leader Award. ”The company also participates in the Carbon Disclosure Project (CDP).
 CDP, are keepers of the world’s largest corporate emissions and climate change database.
 They are a recognized leader in greenhouse gas reporting.
-Visit the sustainability practices page on FSSI’s website to learn more about its ongoing commitment to environmental stewardship.
+Visit the sustainability practices page to learn more about its ongoing commitment to environmental stewardship.